 Additional components, including those discussed in this guide, may be included at the discretion of your supervisory committee.

-The two copies for the Library Archives must be bound and printed or photocopied onto white paper.
-The paper must be 20 pound weight, usually what we call acid-free, and of standard 8½ by 11 inch size.
-Acid-free paper deteriorates less over time and is thus required for the archives.
+See "Binding" below.
+If a student elects to have copies bound, the paper must be 20 pound weight, usually what we call acid-free, and of standard 8½ by 11 inch size.
+Acid-free paper deteriorates less over time.
 The paper is available at a variety of local sources.
-Simply use a good quality xeroxing paper.
+Simply use a good quality xeroxing paper, not too expensive.

 The following minimum margins must be observed: